How Homing Pigeons Inspired Autonomous Navigation AI

 Homing pigeons can find their way home from 1,800 km away using a combination of magnetic sense, sun compass, olfactory maps, and landmark recognition.
 They build a mental map of their home region rather than following a single signal — allowing them to reroute around obstacles.

-In the language of biomimicry, this falls under the Sense › Build and use cognitive maps category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Sense › Build and use cognitive maps category.

 The Design Principle